tayara1972/apexview-privacy/PRIVACY_POLICY.md

 **Effective date:** December 12, 2025

 ApexView (“the App”) is a personal finance app designed to help you track accounts, net worth, income and expenses, and investment holdings.
-Your financial data is stored on your device.
+Your financial data is stored locally on your device and is not transmitted to our servers.

 This Privacy Policy explains what information the App collects, how it is used, and the choices you have.

-## Information We Collect
+## Data We Collect

 ### 1) Data you enter into the App
 ApexView stores the information you enter (such as accounts, balances, holdings, and categories) locally on your device for the purpose of providing the App’s features.